pingcap/docs/explain-indexes.md

 ## IndexFullScan

-Because indexes are ordered, the `IndexFullScan` can be used to optimize common queries such as the `MIN` or `MAX` values for an indexed value:
+Because indexes are ordered, the `IndexFullScan` operator can be used to optimize common queries such as the `MIN` or `MAX` values for an indexed value:

 {{< copyable "sql" >}}